-- 913

-- 1 The day is past and gone, The evening shades appear; Oh, may I ever keep in mind The night of death draws near.

-- 2 I lay my garments by, Upon my bed to rest; So death will soon remove me hence, And leave my soul undressed.

-- 3 Lord! keep me safe this night, Secure from all my fears; May angels guard me while I sleep Till morning light appears.

-- 4 And when my days are past,

-And I from time remove,
+- THE day is past and gone, The evening shades appear; Oh, may I ever keep in mind The night of death draws near. - 2 I lay my garments by, Upon my bed to rest; So death will soon remove me hence, And leave my soul undressed. - 3 Lord! keep me safe this night, Secure from all my fears; May angels guard me while I sleep Till morning light appears. - 4 And when my days are past, And I from time remove,

-Lord! may I in thy bosom rest,

-The bosom of thy love.
+Lord! may I in thy bosom rest, The bosom of thy love.

-- 914

-- 1 To-morrow, Lord! is thine, Lodged in thy sov'reign hand; And if its sun arise and shine, It shines by thy command.

-- 2 The present moment flies,

-And bears our life away;

-Oh, make thy servants truly wise,

-That they may live to-day.

-414

-- 3 One thing demands our care; Oh, be it still pursued, Lest, slighted once, the season fair Should never be renewed.

-- 4 To Jesus may we fly

-Swift as the morning light,

-Lest life's young golden beam should die

-In sudden, endless night.
+- 1 To-моrrow, Lord ! is thine, Lodged in thy sov'reign hand; And if its sun arise and shine, It shines by thy command. - 2 The present moment flies, And bears our life away; Oh, make thy servants truly wise, That they may live to-day. - One thing demands our care; Oh, be it still pursued, Lest, slighted once, the season fair Should never be renewed. - 4 To Jesus may we fly Swift as the morning light, Lest life's young golden beam should die In sudden, endless night.

-Safety and innocence fly with the light, Temptation and danger walk forth with the night;

-From the fall of the shade till the morning bells chime

-Shield me from danger, save me from crime, Father, have mercy, Father, have mercy,

-Father, have mercy, through Jesus Christ our Lord.
+1 FADING, still fading, the last beam is shining, Father in heaven! the day is declining, Safety and innocence fly with the light, Temptation and danger walk forth with the night; From the fall of the shade till the morningbells chime Shield me from danger, save me from crime.
+Father, have mercy, Father, have mercy, Father, have mercy, through Jesus Christ our

+Lord.

-1 Fading, still fading, the last beam is shining, Eather in heaven! oh, hear when we call-Hear for Christ's sake, who is Saviour of all.
-Hear for Christ's sake, who is Saviour of all.
-Feeble and fainting, we trust in thy might.
+2 Father in heaven! oh, hear when we call-Hear for Christ's sake, who is Saviour of all; Feeble and fainting, we trust in thy might,

 In doubting and darkness thy love be our light;

-Let us sleep on thy breast while the night

-taper burns,

-Wake in thy arms when morning returns.
-Father, have mercy, Father, have mercy, Father, have mercy, through Jesus Christ our Lord.
+- Let us sleep on thy breast while the night taper burns, - Wake in thy arms when morning returns. - Father, have mercy, Father, have mercy, - Father, have mercy, through Jesus Christ our Lord.

-1 Lord of my life! whose tender care Hath led me on till now, Here lowly at the hour of prayer Before thy throne I bow; I bless thy gracious hand, and pray Forgiveness for another day.
+LORD of my life! whose tender care Hath led me on till now, Here lowly at the hour of prayer Before thy throne I bow; I bless thy gracious hand, and pray Forgiveness for another day.

-2 Oh, may I daily, hourly, strive In heavenly grace to grow; To thee and to thy glory live, Dead to all else below, Tread in the path my Saviour trod, Though thorny, yet the path to God.
+2 Oh, may I daily, hourly, strive In heavenly grace to grow; To thee and to thy glory live, Dead to all else below; Tread in the path my Saviour trod, Though thorny, yet the path to God.

-3 With prayer my humble praise I bring

-For mercies day by day;

-Lord! teach my heart thy love to sing,

-Lord! teach me how to pray;

-All that I have, I am, to thee

-I offer, through eternity.
+- 3 With prayer my humble praise I bring For mercies day by day; - Lord! teach my heart thy love to sing, Lord! teach me how to pray; All that I have, I am, to thee I offer, through eternity.

-1 Lo! the day of rest declineth,

-Gather fast the shades of night;

-May the Sun which ever shineth

-Fill our souls with heavenly light.
+Lo! the day of rest declineth, Gather fast the shades of night; May the Sun which ever shineth Fill our souls with heavenly light.